 We provide medical, dental, vision, life insurance and disability benefits to all eligible employees.
 Our named executive officers are eligible to participate in these benefits on the same basis as all other employees.
 We maintain a 401(k) savings plan that allows participants, including our named executive officers, to defer cash compensation up to the maximum deferral under applicable IRS guidelines.
 Eligible employees begin to participate in benefits on their first day of employment and are fully vested in their salary deferrals.
-We may provide discretionary contributions as we deem appropriate, and participants become vested in such contributions under a six year graded vesting schedule, with 20% of contributions vesting each year beginning after the second year of service; provided, that participants will be fully vested when they reach 65 years of age and upon death or disability.
-We did not make any discretionary contributions in the fiscal years ended 2023 and 2022.
+Effective January 1, 2024, we began making discretionary matching contributions to participants under our 401(k) plan.
+We match 100% of eligible contributions up to the first 3% of eligible compensation, and then 50% on the next 2% of eligible compensation with the total matching contribution for any participant to not exceed \$23,000.
+Match contributions vest immediately.
+We believe that providing a vehicle for tax-deferred retirement savings through our 401(k) plan adds to the overall desirability of our compensation package and further incentivizes our employees, including our NEOs, in accordance with our compensation policies.
+Details regarding these benefits specific to each NEO can be found in the footnotes to the "All Other Compensation" column within the "Summary Compensation Table" above.